otacilio-psf/Chat-Gourmet-AI/README.md

 You can connect to the server at [https://chat-gourmet-ai.onrender.com/](https://chat-gourmet-ai.onrender.com/)

-As it use free tier the app can be un-available some times due rate limits.
+As it use free tier the app can be unavailable some times due rate limits.

 ### Services Used